Pymmdrza/CryptoTracker/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Issue - Crypto Tracker
-about: Describe this issue template's purpose here.
+about: All Issue and report bug or question about crypto tracker
-title: ''
+title: '` CT ` # Issue : '
-labels: ''
+labels: 'bug, need-triage, contact, question, dev'
 assignees: ''

 ---